 Art has acted as a source of healing for McAllister through his experiences growing up Queer in a small, southern, conservative town in North Carolina.
 Feeling judged, unwelcomed, and confused, he turned to art to explore his feelings and identity.
 Knowing that many people face similar experiences, McAllister hopes to spark safe conversation through the artists and their exhibited work.

 Growing Up Queer in the South is about the experiences of queer folk that have grown up in the American South.
-This exhibition will take place in the back of Parks McAllister's Art Truck, brick and mortar locations, and an online gallery space in June 2021 around North Carolina and beyond (specific dates and locations TBA).
+This juried group exhibition will take place in the West Wing Gallery of the Greenville Museum of Art June 3rd through September 24th, 2022.

-50% of all donations will be donated to Time Out Youth, an organization based in Charlotte, North Carolina offering queer youth (and beyond) a safe space for advocacy, opportunity and personal growth.
-The other 50% will go directly to funding for this project.
+50% of all donations will be donated to The Trevor Project, the leading national organization providing crisis intervention and suicide prevention for LGBTQ+ youth.
+The other 50% will go directly towards funding for this project.
 Your support is greatly appreciated.